magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 ## Overview

-Since ThingsBoard 3.2, the Tenant administrator is able to configure common settings for multiple devices using Device Profiles.
+Since IoT Hub 3.2, the Tenant administrator is able to configure common settings for multiple devices using Device Profiles.
 Each Device has one and only profile at a single point in time.

-Experienced ThingsBoard users can notice that the device type has been deprecated in favor of the Device Profile.
+Experienced IoT Hub users can notice that the device type has been deprecated in favor of the Device Profile.
 The update script will automatically create Device Profiles based on unique Device Types and assign them to the appropriate devices.

 Let's take a look at the settings available in the device profile one by one.